qmk/qmk_firmware/docs/hand_wire.md

     }
 ```

 Notice how the `k11` and `KC_NO` switched places to represent the wiring, and the unused final column on the bottom row.
 Sometimes it'll make more sense to put a keyswitch on a particular column, but in the end, it won't matter, as long as all of them are accounted for.
-You can use this process to write out the `KEYMAP` for your entire keyboard - be sure to remember that your keyboard is actually backwards when looking at the underside of it.
+You can use this process to write out the `LAYOUT` for your entire keyboard - be sure to remember that your keyboard is actually backwards when looking at the underside of it.

 ### `keymaps/<variant>/default.c`